common-workflow-language/cwl-website/content/community.md

 ## Resources
 If you’re interested in joining the CWL community, we recommend checking out the following resources and forums:

-* The place to ask a question about all things CWL is on [the CWL Discourse Group](https://cwl.discourse.group/).
+* The place to ask a question about all things CWL is [the CWL Discourse Group](https://cwl.discourse.group/).
 Previously we used [biostars.org](https://www.biostars.org/t/cwl/) where you can still read older responses.
 * If you are interested in learning more or contributing ideas or code, [come chat with us on Gitter](https://gitter.im/common-workflow-language/common-workflow-language), check out [#CommonWL on Twitter](https://twitter.com/search?q=%23CommonWL), join the [mailing list common-workflow-language on Google Groups](https://groups.google.com/forum/#!forum/common-workflow-language) or [fork the repository](https://github.com/common-workflow-language/common-workflow-language) and send a pull request!
 * Besides the web interface for the mailing list, one can also join by sending a blank email to [common-workflow-language+subscribe@googlegroups.com](mailto:common-workflow-language+subscribe@googlegroups.com) and replying to the automated response.
 * If you would like to receive Google Calendar invites for the CWL weekly video chat, sign up at [https://groups.google.com/g/common-workflow-language-videochat-invites](https://groups.google.com/g/common-workflow-language-videochat-invites).